Ares (DC Comics): Family reunited

 Realizing that a crossroads for the gods of Olympus is at hand, Ares confides in his half-sister Cassie Sandsmark about a future war.
 In exchange for additional powers, he asks only for her love.
 He travels to Themyscira and kidnaps his daughter Lyta, who is under the protection of the Amazons.
 Circe confronts Ares and is surprised to learn of his new godly title.
 She agrees to remain as his consort and to raise their daughter in the Underworld.

 During Ares' family bonding with Cassie, he blesses her with a powerful lasso able to expel Zeus's lightning in times of anger.
 Ares appears to Cassie repeatedly to warn her about "the coming war".
-In one story, the Teen Titans are thrown 10 years into the future, where Cassie has inherited the mantle of Wonder Woman after Diana's death.
+In the "Titans Tomorrow" storyline, the Teen Titans are thrown 10 years into the future, where Cassie has inherited the mantle of Wonder Woman after Diana's death.
 She is also referred to as "Ares's champion".

 Ares later appears to Cassie, informing her that the gods are leaving this plane and Zeus is taking the power he had granted Cassie.
 In exchange for acknowledging their siblinghood and becoming his champion, he offers her some of his power, saying only that she would be "more powerful than [she has] ever been".
 The full extent of Cassie's powers has not been revealed, though some indication exists that she has retained all of her former powers at this point.

-During the events of Amazons Attack!, it is discovered that Ares left Circe and kidnapped their daughter to raise on his own.
+In Amazons Attack!, it revealed that Ares left Circe and kidnapped their daughter to raise on his own.
 As Lyta and he were only spoken of during the storyline, their presence is yet unknown.

 Cassie is confronted by Ares' son, Lord Lycus, whom Ares has sent to interfere with Cassie's powers.